Anglican Church of Korea: Theology

 The Anglican Church of Korea has clergy and members reflecting diverse views.
 The church ordains women as priests and has been doing so since 2001.
-Regarding issues of human sexuality, some clergy, congregations, and members of the denomination have been affirming and supportive of LGBT rights including by participating in Pride events.
+Some clergy, congregations, and members of the denomination have been affirming and supportive of LGBT rights including by participating in Pride events.
 The Anglican Church in Korea is considered to be more open toward homosexuality and is discussing the matter.
 One cleric, representing the Anglican Church in a Korean Christian dialogue, presented a "let's see" approach regarding homosexuality.

 Structure and leadership

 The church was previously under the authority of the archbishop of Canterbury.
 To mark independence in 1993, the archbishop of Canterbury handed his authority as metropolitan and primate to the first archbishop of Korea.
 The church now forms a single metropolitical Province of Korea, consisting of three dioceses: Seoul, Busan, and Daejeon.
-The primacy rotates between the three; thus the current bishop of Seoul is also the Archbishop of Korea and Primate of the Church.
+The primacy rotates among the three; thus the current bishop of Seoul is also the Archbishop of Korea and Primate of the Church.